 If you’ve read my article on style, you’ll know that I am very much in the camp of the polymath.
 Illustrators who can create art in several different ways give themselves a better shot at success.
 Remember our garden?
 The more diverse your crop, the more opportunity for a sale.

 I suspect quite a few of you are now asking, “But won’t multiple styles confuse art directors?”
 If the styles are thrown together without rhyme or reason, maybe.
 If they’re organized in clearly marked sections in your book and website, no. “But what if I can’t do more than one thing?”
 That’s fine.
 Then do that one thing.
 “But [insert another art director] gave me contradicting advice.”
-Contrary to popular opinion, art directors are human.
-We each have our own needs, experiences, and ideas.
+Every art director is different.
+They each have their own needs, experiences, and ideas.
 “But does this mean I can include my sketches and sculptures?”
 In your physical portfolio—which is usually required to be a bit more specific—probably not.
 For your website, which can be divided into separate sections, sure!

 Check out Charles Santoso’s website.
 In it you will see a variety of styles.
 You see similarities between them, but he approaches illustration from several unique angles.